Skip to main content

 Market Context

-DFW's rapid growth and industrial expansion make it one of the most dynamic markets for CAM reconciliation.
+DFW's growth and industrial expansion create active CAM reconciliation work.
 The split across Dallas and Tarrant counties means different appraisal timelines and protest procedures for a single portfolio.

 Reconcile Dallas-Fort Worth, TX Properties